 A brief, approximate calculation estimates that 40 000 tonnes the amount of marc and effluent produced by 15 000 hectares of vine, which would give 20 millions of methane m3, or 30 million kWh / year, equivalent to half the potential production of wastewater treatment plants in Alsace, twice the potential of pig farms and representing 20% of the potential of cattle farms.

-Valued electricity, marks the vineyard could represent a turnover of € 3 M (million) if the electricity feed-in tariff was 10 cents.
-Recall that goes to 15 17 € cents / kWh in Baden-Württemberg, a country where almost 500 biogas plants are in operation.
-If electricity was sold in Germany, the marks so would yield more than € 4 million.
-The same amount of pomace, in 3% potential alcohol, valued alcohol distillery represents 2,8 M € of turnover if all were marketed to ONIVINS, taking account of European aid (€ 187 / hl) and € 1,2 million in revenue in the alcohol market (84 € / hl).
+Valued in electricity, the marcs of the vineyard could represent a turnover of 3 M € (millions of euros) if the feed-in tariff of the electricity was 10 cents.
+Recall that it ranges from 15 to 17 cents / kWh in Baden-Württemberg, a country where 500 biogas plants are in operation.
+If the electricity was sold in Germany, the marks would therefore bring in more than 4 M €.
+The same quantity of brandy, at 3% of potential alcohol, valued as distillery alcohol represents 2,8 € million of turnover if everything was marketed at the Onivins, taking into account European aid (187 € / hl), and 1,2 € million turnover on the alcohol market (84 € / hl).